 A pioneer of Jersey club, the musician launched one of the genre’s first Newark collective Brick Bandits, with Mike V in the early ’00s.

 Tim Dolla started MC-ing during his DJ sets and MCs were central to the club scene.
-DJs would often instruct the crowd to do certain dance moves during sets, as per Resident Advisor.
+DJs would frequently teach the people to do certain dance movements during sets.
 Then, as a producer, he made an enormous impact with his track ‘Swing Dat Shyt’.
 It focused on one of the genre’s popular dance moves at the time, and similar tracks from other producers jumped onto the bandwagon.

-Dolla’s ‘Swing Dat Shyt’ also influenced the trend of Jersey club producers, including dance moves in the songs.
-The success of these dance move-focused tracks helped popularise the Jersey club style.
+Dolla’s ‘Swing Dat Shyt’ also influenced what a lot Jersey club producers did by adding dance steps in the songs.
+These songs which also included dance moves were very helpful in making the Jersey club style popular.
 According to CRACK, it “fully embedded the genre in the dance culture it became synonymous with.”

 “IM SAD YALL I CANT BELIEVE TIM DOLLA HAS PASSED AWAY HE SAVED LIVES WITH JERSEY CLUB..
 HE DEFINITELY CHANGED MINES,” Newark-based Jersey club producer UNIIQU3 wrote on Twitter.